Coenicorn/varsity-winners/DOCS.md

 ## `varsity_winners_sources.json`

-The sources file is layed out very simply, storing only 1 array with each index a different source:
+The sources file has a very simple layout, storing only 1 array with each index a different source:

 ```javascript
 [